Basics of Nutrition: Mineral Guide for Dog and Cat Owners

 Zinc

-• Sources: Beef liver, poultry, milk, eggs, legumes.
+Beef liver, poultry, milk, eggs, and legumes are good source.

 Manganese